dcnorris/precautionary/cran-comments.md

 ## Test environments
 * local OS X install, R 4.0.4
-* rhub::check(platform="linux-x86_64-rocker-gcc-san")
+* rhub::check(platform="debian-gcc-devel")

 ## Re: Windows and Rust

-Pursuant to our recent exchange after failed incoming check on Win-builder, I have adapted the INSTALL file from package 'baseflow'.
-This explains in detail how to install Rust's compilation manager 'cargo' on Windows.

-By "LinkingTo: cargo (>= 0.1.28)" in the
-DESCRIPTION file, I believe I should be pointing Win-builder toward a CRAN-friendly verson of the Rust 'run' command, which avoids writing to ~/.cargo in accord with
-CRAN prohibitions against writing to user filesystem.
+In order to progress step-wise with
+CRAN release of new 'precautionary' that includes its new Rust library,
+I have set OS_type: unix in the
+DESCRIPTION file.

+This will allow me to deal with the
+Windows build issues in a separate, non-blocking thread of activity.

 ## R CMD check --as-cran results
-There was one NOTE regarding sub-directory sizes:
+There was 1 NOTE re sub-dir sizes:

-> N  checking installed package size
+> checking installed package size
 >   installed size is  5.9Mb
 >   sub-directories of 1Mb or more:
 >     doc    2.9Mb
 >     libs   2.2Mb

-This reflects that the package now uses some compiled code, and its vignettes are substantial.
+This reflects that the package now uses some compiled code, and that its vignettes are substantial.